wispgov/bjornvpn/electrocute.md

-# Serial Bus, Wink Attack:
+# Serial Bus, or USB and SPI Hack Attack:

 * References for the Pin2Pwn or Wink Attack: